-DED 152 - Motion Graphics II (4)
+DED 153 - Motion Graphics II (3)

-Builds on Motion Graphics I by working on more advanced features in Adobe After Effects.
-Students will go more in-depth with the features, such as particles, photo replacements, and integrating 3D models into scenes to create digital effects.
+Motion Graphics II will be continuing from the previous Motion Graphics I course, working on more advanced features in Adobe After Effects.
+Students will be going more in-depth with the features such as particles, photo replacements, and integrating 3D models into scenes to create digital effects for scenes.